olivierdalang/CadInput/README.md

 - [ ] incremental values lock (for instance 30°, or 10m grid)
 - [ ] set origin (for absolute mode with custom origin)
 - [ ] intersection of segments / having segments as a true constraint (not only for parralel/perpendicular)
+- [ ] intersection of arcs / having arcs as a true constraint (not only for parralel/perpendicular)
+- [ ] allow to use when not editing (useful to measures elements or angles)
+- [ ] input relative to north / other units

 ### Features ideas